[CORRECTION] For information: Changes to the United Nations Security Council Consolidated List

 06 April 2021

 The United Nations Security Council Subsidiary Organs Branch (the Secretariat) automatically conveys updates to the United Nations Security Council Consolidated List, to States, regional and sub-regional organizations by e-mail shortly following updates made to a Security Council list.

 This update to the United Nations Security Council Consolidated List was made on 06 April 2021 following an update the sanctions list maintained by the Security Council Committee pursuant to resolutions 1267 (1999), 1989 (2011) and 2253 (2015) concerning ISIL (Da'esh), and Al-Qaida and associated individuals and entities (the ISIL (Da'esh), and Al-Qaida Sanctions Committee).

 To this effect, please see below, the links to the United Nations Security Council Press Releases, in English and French languages, concerning the changes to the sanctions list of the above-mentioned Committee:

-Also attached below are note verbales in English, French and Spanish, from the Chair of the Committee addressed to Permanent Representatives and Observers to the United Nations in New York conveying changes made on 8 October 2020 to the Committee's list of individuals and entities subject to the assets freeze, travel ban and arms embargo set out in paragraph 1 of Security Council resolution 2368 (2017) adopted under Chapter VII of the Charter of the United Nations.
+Also attached below are note verbales in all UN official languages, from the Chair of the Committee addressed to Permanent Representatives and Observers to the United Nations in New York conveying changes made on 06 April 2021 to the Committee's list of individuals and entities subject to the assets freeze, travel ban and arms embargo set out in paragraph 1 of Security Council resolution 2368 (2017) adopted under Chapter VII of the Charter of the United Nations.

 An updated version of the United Nations Security Council Consolidated List is accessible in XML, PDF and HTML formats in all United Nations official languages at the following URLs: